gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 .. code-block:: ada

-     type Rec is record;
+     type Rec is record
         A : Natural;
         B : Natural;
      end record;

      for Rec use record
-        at 0  range 0 ..
+        A at 0 range 0 ..
 Natural'Size - 1;
-        at 0  range Natural'Size ..
+        B at 0 range Natural'Size ..
 2 * Natural'Size - 1;
      end record;

 In the above code, since the typical size of ``Natural`` objects